ryanschwartz/concourse-k8s/README.md

 # concourse-k8s

-Files for creating a deployment of [concourse-ci](https://concourse.ci/) in kubernetes. _(Note: This currently does not work in GKE due to a kernel requirement of 3.19 or higher)_
+Files for creating a deployment of [concourse-ci](https://concourse.ci/) in kubernetes. _(Note: This currently does not work in GKE due to a kernel requirement of 3.19 or higher.)_

 If you want to use these, you'll need to provide appropriate base64 encoded values in concourse-secret.yml.